 Edward J. Valente, Ph.D., academic associate dean

-The College of Arts and Sciences (CAS) provides the “Core” education in the liberal arts for all students at the University of Portland and offers bachelor of arts degrees or bachelor of science degrees in 26 majors and 20 minors through 14 departments.
-Besides its responsibility for the core program, the College of Arts and Sciences supports the professional schools through courses in mathematics, physics, biology, communication studies, English, and other disciplines.
-Graduate programs are offered in communication studies, drama, and theology.
+The College of Arts and Sciences at the University of Portland offers bachelor of arts degrees or bachelor of science degrees in 26 majors and 25 minors through 15 departments.
+Graduate programs are offered in Communication Studies and Theater.

-Some students within the College or in the professional schools choose to enrich their educations or to prepare for their chosen careers by obtaining a double major or minor: for example in nursing or engineering and Spanish, biology and chemistry, business and organizational communication.
+Many students within the College or in one of the professional schools choose to enrich their educations or to prepare for their chosen careers by obtaining a double major or minor.
 Over 50 percent of students in the College study abroad, and many participate in faculty-sponsored research projects, internships, or service learning.

-Faculty in the College are reflective teachers, who continually seek for ways to improve their teaching while maintaining an active agenda of research and scholarship.
-Each faculty member advises students, serving as a mentor and model for the student’s progress in study and preparation for a life of service and leadership.
-Advisors in pre-law and pre-med assist students who are preparing for careers in those professions.
+Faculty in the College are reflective teachers, who continually seek ways to improve their teaching while maintaining an active agenda of research and scholarship.
+Each faculty member advises students, serving as a mentor and model for the students' progress in study and preparation for a life of service and leadership.
+Advisors in pre-law and pre-health assist students who are preparing for careers in those professions.

-Three programs in the College are externally evaluated: music (NASM), drama (NAST), and social work.
-The other programs conduct program reviews every five years in addition to yearly self-assessment.
+Three programs in the College are externally evaluated: Music (NASM), Theater (NAST), and Social Work.
+The other programs conduct program reviews every seven years in addition to yearly self-assessment.
 The College as a whole is assessed by the Northwest Association of Colleges and Universities as part of the University of Portland’s periodic assessment.

 The undergraduate programs are designed to build on the University’s core curriculum to educate students so that they will make contributions to the world guided by concerns for issues of justice and ethical behavior.
 In addition to the University core, the college requires courses in communication and metaphysics.